Osama-Yusuf/GitConvit/README.md

 This tool leverages the `llama3:latest` model from `ollama` to create commit messages that follow conventional commit standards, ensuring that your commit history is informative and well-structured.

 ## Features
 - Automatically detects changes in your Git repository.
 - Generates conventional commit messages with appropriate emojis.
-- Interactive prompt to confirm or regenerate the commit message.
+- Interactive prompt to confirm or regenerate the commit message along other options.
 - Ensures that all changes are committed with a single, informative message.

 ## Emojis and Categories